Marina-mo/Object-detection-service/README.md

         "boat"
     ]}`

 5) Service metrics can be found via /metrics on 8080 port.
-The most important metric for us is app_http_inference_count - the number of http endpoint invocations.
+The most important metric for us is app_http_inference_count - the number of http endpoint invocations

     `curl http://localhost:8080/metrics`